 You know what makes every sex act a little bit better?
 Knowing that the person performing it is having a good time.
 “Inviting someone for an up close and personal visit to your genitals can be anxiety inducing, but when you can tell that your partner actually wants to be there, and that they are enjoying themselves enjoying you, well, that’s the ultimate turn on,” says Duran.

 Forgetting About Your Fingers

 The tongue may be the star of the show, but your fingers are best supporting actor.
 “Use your hands to caress their breasts, inner thighs, belly, and booty, or to hold down their hips while they try to squirm,” says Scalisi.
 “Use fingers to part their folds and get more direct clitoral, urethral, or vaginal stimulation.”

 Forgetting to Check In

-“Pop up for air every now,” Scalisi suggests.
+“Pop up for air every now and then,” Scalisi suggests.
 “Ask how they like it, if it feels good, would they like something different.
 Harder?
 More clit?
-Similarly, if they give you feedback, whether that’s ‘harder,’ ‘a little to the left,’ or “don’t stop,’ please listen.
+Similarly, if they give you feedback, whether that’s ‘harder,’ ‘a little to the left,’ or ‘don’t stop,’ please listen.
 Don’t think of it as a critique of your skills but rather an opportunity to learn how to drive them wild,” she adds.